boardgameio/boardgame.io/docs/documentation/api/Client.md

   // See `src/client/client.js` for details.
   multiplayer: false,

-  // Game to connect to (multiplayer).
+  // Match to connect to (multiplayer).
-  gameID: 'gameID',
+  matchID: 'matchID',

   // Associate the client with a player (multiplayer).
   playerID: 'playerID',